algorand/pyteal/docs/abi.rst

 Notice that even though the original :code:`get_account_status` function returns an :code:`Expr` object, the :code:`@ABIReturnSubroutine` decorator automatically transforms the function's return value and the :code:`output` variable into a :code:`ComputedValue`.
 As a result, callers of this subroutine must work with a :code:`ComputedValue`.

-The only exception to this transformation is if the subroutine has no return value, in which case a :code:`ComputedValue` is unnecessary, so the subroutine will still return an :code:`Expr` to the caller.
-In this case the :code:`@ABIReturnSubroutine` decorator acts identically the original :code:`@Subroutine` decorator.
+The only exception to this transformation is if the subroutine has no return value.
+Without a return value, a :code:`ComputedValue` is unnecessary and the subroutine will still return an :code:`Expr` to the caller.
+In this case, the :code:`@ABIReturnSubroutine` decorator acts identically the :code:`@Subroutine` decorator.

-Creating an ARC-4 Program with the ABI Router
+Creating an ARC-4 Program
 ----------------------------------------------------

-.. warning::
-  :any:`Router` usage is still taking shape and is subject to backwards incompatible changes.

-  Feel encouraged to use :any:`Router` and expect a best-effort attempt to minimize backwards incompatible changes along with a migration path.

-An ARC-4 ABI compatible program can be called in up to two ways:
+An ARC-4 program, like all other programs, can be called by application call transactions.
+ARC-4 programs respond to two specific subtypes of application call transactions:

-* Through a method call, which chooses a specific method implemented by the contract and calls it with the appropriate arguments.
+* **Method calls**, which encode a specific method to be called and arguments for that method, if needed.
-* Through a bare app call, which has no arguments and no return value.
+* **Bare app calls**, which have no arguments and no return value.

-A method is a section of code intended to be invoked externally with an Application call transaction.
+A method is a section of code intended to be invoked externally with an application call transaction.
 Methods may take arguments and may produce a return value.
 PyTeal implements methods as subroutines which are exposed to be externally callable.

 A bare app call is more limited than a method, since it takes no arguments and cannot return a value.
 For this reason, bare app calls are more suited to allow on completion actions to take place, such as opting into an app.

-To make it easier for an application to route between the many bare app calls and methods it may support, PyTeal introduces the :any:`Router` class.
+To make it easier for an application to route across the many bare app calls and methods it may support, PyTeal introduces the :any:`Router` class.
 This class adheres to the ARC-4 ABI conventions with respect to when methods and bare app calls should be invoked.
 For methods, it also conveniently decodes all arguments and properly encodes and logs the return value as needed.

-The following sections explain how to register bare app calls and methods with the :code:`Router` class.
+The following sections explain how to register bare app calls and methods with the :any:`Router` class.

+.. warning::
+  :any:`Router` usage is still taking shape and is subject to backwards incompatible changes.

+  Feel encouraged to use :any:`Router` and expect a best-effort attempt to minimize backwards incompatible changes along with a migration path.

 Registering Bare App Calls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The AVM supports 6 types of OnCompletion options that may be specified on an app call transaction.
 These actions are:

-#.
-No op
-#.
-Opt in
-#.
-Close out
-#.
-Clear state
-#.
-Update application
-#.
-Delete application
+#. **No-op**, the absence of an action, represented by :any:`OnComplete.NoOp`
+#. **Opt in**, which allocates account-local storage for an app, represented by :any:`OnComplete.OptIn`
+#. **Close out**, which removes account-local storage for an app, represented by :any:`OnComplete.CloseOut`
+#. **Clear state**, which forcibly removes account-local storage for an app, represented by :any:`OnComplete.ClearState`
+#. **Update application**, which updates an app, represented by :any:`OnComplete.UpdateApplication`
+#. **Delete application**, which deletes an app, represented by :any:`OnComplete.DeleteApplication`

 In PyTeal, you have the ability to register a bare app call handler for each of these actions.
-Additionally, a bare app call handler must also specify whether the handler can be invoking during an app creation transaction, during a non-creation app call, or during either.
+Additionally, a bare app call handler must also specify whether the handler can be invoking during an **app creation transaction** (:any:`CallConfig.CREATE`), during a **non-creation app call** (:any:`CallConfig.CALL`), or during **either** (:any:`CallConfig.ALL`).

 The :any:`BareCallActions` class is used to define a bare app call handler for on completion actions.
 Each bare app call handler must be an instance of the :any:`OnCompleteAction` class.